Romance and/or Travel: the journey or the destination?

 Online Etymology Dictionary, © 2001 Douglas Harper

 Sometimes the romantic travel of our lives seems just like this definition – travail.
-Finding a soul-mate seems even harder than finding comfort in economy/coach class airline seats.
+It seems even harder to find comfort in economy/coach class airline seats than it does to find a soul-mate.

 TSA CheckpointThe good thing is that airline travel is a temporary thing, whereas the saga of finding a soul-mate seems to last a lifetime.
 Given the difficult journey of finding someone to enjoy spending time with, maybe one would be better off standing in the TSA line for the rest of their lives.